 Pilgrimage routes in Mecklenburg-Vorpommern

 Step by step away from the hectic everyday life to deceleration, peace and mindfulness.
 A hiking break in the unique nature between the Baltic Sea and the Lake District brings body, mind and soul into harmony.

-Fresh expanses, fragrant silence, wild grace and natural energy - Mecklenburg-Vorpommern is a source of strength that stimulates all the senses.
-Whether mental or spiritual hiking, the goal is often to leave stress behind and arrive more at oneself with each step.
-Blue horizons, the gentle sound of the sea, fresh forest air and quiet lakes make it easy to slow down and be completely in the here and now.
+Mecklenburg-Vorpommern is a source of strength that stimulates all the senses.
+Whether spiritual or mental hiking, the aim is often to leave the stress behind and come closer to yourself with every step.
+Blue horizons, the gentle sound of the sea, fresh forest air and tranquil lakes make it easy to slow down and be completely in the here and now.

 Pilgrimage trails

-Heavenly peace and blissful inspirations are promised by the ancient pilgrim paths.
-Amidst soothing expanses and liberating silence.
-On the Via Baltica, the St. James Pilgrimage Trail of St. Birgitta of Sweden or the Mecklenburg Lake District Pilgrimage Trail, pilgrims come very close to heaven.
-You'll hike through forests and meadows, fishing villages and Hanseatic towns, and past lakes and rivers to imposing brick witnesses to medieval devotion to God.
+The old pilgrimage trails promise heavenly peace and blissful inspiration.
+In the midst of calming vastness and liberating silence.
+On the Via Baltica, the St. James pilgrimage route of St. Birgitta of Sweden or the Mecklenburg Lake District pilgrimage route, pilgrims come very close to heaven.
+You hike through forests and meadows, fishing villages and Hanseatic towns and past lakes and rivers to the imposing brick witnesses of medieval reverence for God.

 Mindful hiking

-In mindful or meditative hiking, the destination is not important.
-The focus is on the need to come to rest, to enjoy the moment and to discover new experiences of nature.
-Through the regularity of walking, one can pause, leave the stressful everyday life behind and find oneself.
+When mindful or meditative hiking, the destination is not important.
+The focus is on the need to calm down, enjoy the moment and discover new experiences of nature.
+The equilibrium of walking allows you to pause, leave the stresses of everyday life behind and find yourself.

+Pilgrimage routes in Mecklenburg-Vorpommern